SuadoCowboy/SuadoScript/README.md

 if you want to create something like a menu of binds, you can, all you need is time, thinking and a little of the game commands knowledge.

-# Folders usage
+# Folders correct usage
-The "plugins" folder is for python scripts that can be executed inside the interpreter.
+The "plugins" folder is for Python scripts that can be executed inside the interpreter.
 To execute the user need to load them manually.
 If you are looking to load them automatically, you would need to put in the code a line with the "load_plugin" function to execute it.